csirvente/holi/ui/README.md

-# Realities Front-end
+# Holi Front-end

-The Realities front-end is a single-page React app.
+The Holi front-end is a single-page React app.
 It fetches data from the back-end via a GraphQL API.

 ## How to contribute